-3. In the window that appears, type a name for the new user.

-User names in iControl are case-sensitive, and may contain letters, numbers, periods and/or underscore characters, but not spaces.
-The @ symbol and current domain (e.g. @myCompany.com) are appended to the name automatically.
+- 5 In the window that appears, type a user account name for the new user. iControl user names are case-sensitive.
+They may contain alphanumeric characters, periods and/or underscores, but not spaces.
+The @ symbol and current domain (e.g., @myCompany.com) are appended to the name automatically. - 6 Click OK.

-The new name appears in the list on the left of the Users panel.
+System Response: The new name appears in the list on the left of the Users panel.

-- 5. With the new user name highlighted, type a Given Name (first name), a Surname (family name), Phone Number (optional), and Email Address (optional) in the fields provided. - 6.
-Type a password for this user, and the retype the password to confirm it.
+- 7 With the new user name highlighted, type a Given Name (first name), a Surname (family name), Phone Number (optional), and Email Address (optional) in the fields provided. - 8 Enter a password in the Password and Confirm password text boxes.